 Competency One Competency Benchmark Measures Performance Description Dimensions Assessment Procedures Outcome Measure Benchmark Assessment Procedures: Demonstrate Ethical and Professional Behavior 90% Rationale: By this point in our program, a score of 2 or better in each competency and all associated behaviors is a realistic expectation.
 As observation 1 comes at the end of the students' first semester in field, we expect further growth in the 2nd semester.
 Measure 1: SWEAP FI at Mid-Term This assessment is based on demonstration of the competency in a real practice situation. make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context; use reflection and self-regulation to manage personal values and maintain professionalism in practice situations; demonstrate professional demeanor in behavior; appearance; and oral, written, and electronic communication; use technology ethically and appropriately to facilitate practice outcomes; and use supervision and consultation to guide professional judgment and behavior.
-Knowledge Values Skills Cog/Affect Knowledge Values Skills Cog/Affect Score on SWEAP FI @ Mid- term for all 2> for all Total Competency Score: 3.89/100% 3.71/100% 3.81/100% 3.95/100% 4.05/100% 3.90/100%
+Values Cog/Affect Values Cog/Affect Skills Cog/Affect Score on SWEAP FI @ Mid- term for all 2> for all Total Competency Score: 3.81/100% 3.59/100% 3.856/100% (SWEAP breaks these into 5 separate PB, which have been aggregated for this score.
+3.90/100% 3.78/100%